iffy/wiish/README.md

 # Usage

-1. First make a `wiish.toml` (see [examples/basicmac/wiish.toml](examples/basicmac/wiish.toml) for an example).

-2. Create a source Nim file (see [examples/basicmac/basicmac.nim](examples/basicmac/basicmac.nim)).
+1. Run `mkdir somedir && cd somedir && wiish init` to make a new project

-3. Run the application with `./wiish run`
+2. Run the application with `wiish run`

-4. Package the application with `./wiish build --mac`
+3. Package the application with `wiish build --mac`

 # Running tests